chrisburnell/chrisburnell.com/src/posts/articles/2023-12-23-old-design-system-new-colors.md

 ## Problems with new colour spaces

-There are some limitations and gotchas to be aware of when using these new colour spaces like [OKLCH], [OKLAB]
+There are some limitations and gotchas to be aware of when using these new colour spaces; although, they have more to do with compatability and browser support than difficulty in describing and representing colour.

 ### Fallbacks